David-OConnor/calculator/README.rst

-This package is used to setup  a virtual environment for running mathy scripts in a jupyter qtconsole or spyder IDE.
+This package is sets up  a virtual environment for running math/science scripts in a jupyter qtconsole or spyder IDE.
 The intent is to provide a quick setup for these tools, for a calcultor-like setting.

 It creates a virtual environment, downloads the Scipy stack, Qt, and Spyder,